 Cooperation in education, research and innovation

-Swiss nationals in South Korea
+Swiss nationals in the Republic of Korea

 History of bilateral relations